nikolodien/Unsupervised-Sentiment-Analysis/README.md

 > mysql -u username -p unldb3_0 < Database/unldb3_0.sql
 ```

-* Now, go to the `unsupervised-sentiment-analysis/WebContent/WEB-INF/classes/properties` folder and edit the username and passowrd in the `UnlEnco.properties` file to match your mysql settings.
+* Now, go to the `unsupervised-sentiment-analysis/WebContent/WEB-INF/classes/properties` folder and edit the username and password in the `UnlEnco.properties` file to match your mysql settings.

 * After doing this, import the `unsupervised-sentiment-analysis` project into eclipse.
 This is a web application project.
 Run the project on the apache-tomcat server